mahoney1/docs/commercialpaper-report-deltas.md

 Note that once you've pasted this into VSCode, the `ESLinter` will again report a problem in the `Problems` pane.
 You can easily rectify the formatting issues by in the problems pane at the bottom by choosing `right-click....` then  `Fix all auto-fixable issues` - likewise, it will remove all trailing spaces if any are reported (ref. line number reported).

-2. Once you've completed the formatting task, and there are no more 'problems', you can hit CONTROL + S to save your file.
+2. Once you've completed the formatting task, and ensuring there are no more 'problems' at the bottom, you can hit CONTROL + S to save your file.

-Cool - lets move on to getting this new contract functionality, out on the blockchain to replace the older version !
+OK - lets move on to getting this new contract functionality, out on the blockchain to replace the older version !

 ## Step 3.
 Upgrade our Smart Contract version using IBP VScode Extension, Instantiate new edition

-1. First, we need to update the dependencies and version for our contract.
-Update the `package.json` file - ie add a dependency name, and change the version in preparation for the contract upgrade.
+1. First, we need to update the version for our contract.
+Update the `package.json` file - ie add a dependency name (see below), and change the version in preparation for the contract upgrade.
 Click on the `package.json` file in Explorer, and:

   - change the `version` to "0.0.3"
   - hit CONTROL and S to save it.